macagua/example.dockercompose.getstarted/README.rst

 to containers for a service. also you indicate with the parameter ``-d`` that the start of the containers is in the background.

+If all are ok, you can enter http://localhost:5000/ in a browser to see the application running.

 Listing images
 ==============